The Sabre Business Central Training Pricing Explained

 Size of Business and Number of Users

-One of the most common questions we get asked is “if you have a fixed fee, why do you charge a monthly amount for your Business Central implementation?”
+One of the most common questions we get asked is “If you have a fixed fee, why do you charge a monthly amount for your Business Central implementation?”

 The answer is that we didn’t use to.